peterpech/buchaphra-static123/README.md

 ```

 Visit `http://localhost:3000` to see the home page.
 The `package.json` resides in the repository root so build tools and CI systems can find it easily.
+The home page now features an amulet themed banner and link to the marketplace.

 Open `http://localhost:3000/login` to sign in.
 You can create a new account at `/signup`.
 After signing in you can view your profile at `http://localhost:3000/profile`.